tokenized/docs/protocol-actions.md

 <a name="action-confiscation"></a>
 #### Confiscation

+The contract responding to an Order action to confiscate assets.
 To be used to comply with contractual obligations, legal and/or issuer requirements.

 <table>
     <tr>